romeerez/orchid-orm/docs/src/guide/row-level-security.md

 Use query-scoped [`$withOptions({ role, setConfig }, cb)`](/guide/orm-methods.html#role-and-setconfig-sql-session) when each DB call should remain independent.
 The caveat is extra DB calls around each query to set the request context and then clear it, but no request-wide transaction is held open.

+## RLS on many-to-many join tables

+`hasAndBelongsToMany` is for simple many-to-many relations where the join table exists in the database but does not need its own table class in Orchid.
+Because the relation defines that join table implicitly, it is not the right place to declare RLS flags or policies for the join table.

+When the join table also needs RLS, define it as a regular table class with its own `rls = defineRls(...)` declaration.
+Then model the many-to-many relation with `hasMany` and `through` so the join table stays explicit in application code and migration generation can manage its RLS state.

 ## Request-scoped RLS context

 When a request's database work should be atomic, wrap that work in `$transaction` and pass the RLS role and settings in the transaction options: